AI Glossary

 Gradient Descent

-An optimization algorithm that iteratively updates parameters by moving in the direction of steepest descent of the loss function
+An optimization algorithm that iteratively updates parameters by moving in the direction of steepest descent of the loss function.

 gradient descentoptimizationmachine learning+1

-Graph Neural Networks
+Graph Neural Networks (GNN)

 Neural network architectures designed to process and learn from graph-structured data, enabling AI systems to understand complex relationships.